-Off-campus transfer students must establish a strong academic record in college that (1) fulfills the UW-Madison Transfer Admission Requirements, (2) includes engineering related-course work, and (3) does not exceed 80 transferable credits.
+Off-campus transfer students must establish a strong academic record in college that (1) fulfills the UW-Madison Transfer Admission Requirements, (2) includes engineering related-course work, and (3) does not exceed the College of Engineering’s 80 Credit Limit.
 They should also be able to (4) identify intended majors in engineering and in other UW-Madison schools or colleges.

 (1) Fulfill the UW-Madison Transfer Admission Requirements.

 Students must meet the general requirements for transfer admission to UW-Madison, including the study of a single foreign language for either two years in high school or two semesters in college.
-The Office of Admissions and Recruitment considers the student’s overall application.
-A strong match between the student’s academic background and likelihood of success at UW-Madison is required.
-For more details, see www.admissions.wisc.edu/transfer/requirements.php/.
+The Office of Admissions and Recruitment considers the student’s overall application in a comprehensive and holistic review process.
+For more details, see https://admissions.wisc.edu/can-i-get-in-to-uw-madison/.

 (2) Demonstrate Success in Engineering-Related Course Work.

-A strong match between the individual and engineering study at UW-Madison is desired.
-Academic performance in college must be given priority.
-The student’s academic record should indicate a likelihood of success in full-time engineering course work to be taken immediately after transfer.
+A student’s college academic record must demonstrate a strong match for their intended engineering program and a likelihood of success in full-time engineering course work to be taken immediately after transfer.
 Although admission is not guaranteed, strong applications include factors such as the following (these are guidelines, not a checklist):